jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

     b.	object
     c.	tree
     d.	mess
-14)	What is the name for the top node in the Linux Filesystem?
+14)	What is the name of the top of the Linux Filesystem?
-    a.	root (or /)
+    a.	/
-    b.	top
+    b.	./
-    c.	node 0
+    c.	../
     d.	slashdot
 15)	Everything (directories, files, devices) in Unix/Linux is a what?